datocms/documentation/src/jekyll/overview.md

 * Jekyll [posts](https://jekyllrb.com/docs/posts/) and [collections](https://jekyllrb.com/docs/collections/) (complete with YAML frontmatter);
 * Jekyll [data files](https://jekyllrb.com/docs/datafiles/).

+Once content coming from DatoCMS is dumped into local files, you are free to use Jekyll just like you're used to.
 You are in charge of specifing how DatoCMS records will be dumped into these files using a Ruby config file called `dato.config.rb`.